zer0def/nginxinc-kubernetes-ingress/docs/content/installation/installing-nic/installation-with-helm.md

 The command removes all the Kubernetes components associated with the release and deletes the release.

 Uninstalling the release does not remove the CRDs.
-To remove the CRDs, see [Uninstalling the CRDs](#uninstalling-the-crds).
+To remove the CRDs, see [Uninstall the CRDs](#uninstall-the-crds).

-## Upgrading without downtime
+## Upgrade without downtime

 ### Background

 In NGINX Ingress Controller version 3.1.0, [changes were introduced](https://github.com/nginxinc/kubernetes-ingress/pull/3606) to Helm resource names, labels and annotations to fit with Helm best practices.
 When using Helm to upgrade from a version prior to 3.1.0, certain resources like Deployment, DaemonSet and Service will be recreated due to the aforementioned changes, which will result in downtime.

-Although the advisory is to update all resources in accordance with new naming convention, to avoid the downtime please follow the steps listed in this page.
+Although the advisory is to update all resources in accordance with new naming convention, to avoid downtime follow the steps listed below.

-### Upgrade Steps
+### Upgrade steps

-{{<note>}} The following steps apply to both 2.x and 3.0.x releases.{{</note>}}
+{{< note >}} The following steps apply to both 2.x and 3.0.x releases.  {{</ note >}}

 The steps you should follow depend on the Helm release name: